 The inbox is a crowded place these days – especially with social distancing making it hard to connect in our usual ways.
 Between work messages, catch-ups with friends and family and countless promotional emails, it’s tricky to get your brand’s message to stand out.

 When you’re marketing to your customers, email is one of the best tools at your disposal.
 However, adding an email address to your database is only half the battle.
 Once you’ve got your mailing list sorted, you need to make sure your message is opened and the content inside is compelling enough for people to click.

 If you’re scratching your head as to how to improve your open and click-through rates, stay calm!
 We’ve got you covered.
 These email marketing tips will help you get your message seen by more people, get more enquiries coming in and help grow your business.

-What is a good open and click through rate in 2020?
+What is a good open and click through rate?